bgkillas/kalc/README.md

 ./target/release/kalc.exe
 ```

-then move kalc.exe wherever you want in /mnt
+then move kalc.exe wherever you want in /mnt (your C drive)

 ### macos